zitadel/zitadel/docs/docs/guides/integrate/service-users/authenticate-service-users.md

 ## Choosing the Right Authentication Method

-For most service user scenarios in ZITADEL, **private key JWT authentication** is the recommended choice due to its benefits in security, performance, and control.
+For most service user scenarios in ZITADEL, [private key JWT authentication](./private-key-jwt.md) is the recommended choice due to its benefits in security, performance, and control.
-However, **Client Credentials** might be considered in specific situations where simplicity and trust between servers are priorities.
+However, [client credentials authentication](./client-credentials.md) might be considered in specific situations where simplicity and trust between servers are priorities.

 ## Further Resources